Medical Technician Education and Career Guide

 Surgical Technologist Job Outlook

-Employment of surgical technologists is expected to increase 12 percent through 2026, much faster than average for all occupations.
+Employment of surgical technologists is expected to increase 7% through 2029, faster than average for all occupations.

 As advancements in technology have made surgery safer, and as the aging population requires care, surgery technologists will be ensured steady work.
 Prospects are best for those who’ve completed an accredited education program and who maintain their professional certification.